kubernetes/website/content/en/docs/concepts/storage/volumes.md

 CSI node plugins need to perform various privileged operations like scanning of disk devices and mounting of file systems.
 These operations differ for each host operating system.
-For Linux worker nodes, containerized CSI node node plugins are typically deployed as privileged containers.
-For Windows worker nodes, privileged operations for containerized CSI node plugins is supported using [csi-proxy](https://github.com/kubernetes-csi/csi-proxy), a community-managed, stand-alone binary that needs to be pre-installed on each Windows node.
+For Linux nodes, containerized CSI node node plugins are typically deployed as privileged containers.
+For Windows nodes, privileged operations for containerized CSI node plugins is supported using [csi-proxy](https://github.com/kubernetes-csi/csi-proxy), a community-managed, stand-alone binary that needs to be pre-installed on each Windows node.